 Phoenix Sky Harbor International Airport is Arizona's biggest and busiest.
 It's the starting point of many adventures in the great American Southwest, including Grand Canyon National Park, one of the Seven Natural Wonders of the World.
 Other nearby attractions include Camelback Mountain, Antelope Canyon, and Oljato-Monument Valley on the Utah border.
 Phoenix Sky Harbor spans between 24th Street and 44th Street, from Buckeye Road to Air Lane.
-Its three terminals and 116 gates see the coming and going of more than 1,000 aircraft daily.
+Its two terminals and 103 gates see the coming and going of more than 1,000 aircraft daily.
 It acts as one of the biggest hubs for both American and Southwest Airlines, which operate about 250 and 180-plus flights respectively per day.

 Phoenix Sky Harbor—nicknamed America's Friendliest Airport—increased in popularity steadily from the early 2000s, prompting the Phoenix City Council to implement a 20-year plan to expand and improve the travel center.
 By 2040, it will be capable of serving 70 million people per year and have buses that will drive passengers from their gates to the tarmac.
 One of the first steps in the multi-decade plan is to demolish Terminal 2; one of the last is to renovate the international terminal (Terminal 4).

 With the airport undergoing long-term construction over the coming years, it could become less efficient than it is under normal circumstances, but once the project is completed, it could be among the most innovative travel hubs in the country.